Hamiltonian and Noether charges in first order gravity: Introduction

+The study of field theories with boundaries in the Hamiltonian approach has received certain attention in the literature.
+Most of these studies have focused on the standard formalism where a decomposition is involved and constraints are present.
+One recent example is \cite{barbero1}, that considers linear gauge systems in the presence of boundaries, both in the Hamiltonian and covariant Hamiltonian frameworks, with an emphasis on the geometric approach and the functional analytic aspects of the problem (see the references there for previous studies).
+However, a detail study of a diffeomorphism invariant theory from this perspective is, in our opinion, still lacking.

-The purpose of this article is to explore all these issues in a systematic way.
-More concretely, we have three main goals.
-The first one is to explore the well-posedness of the action principle with generic boundary terms.
-For that we shall study two sets of boundary conditions that are physically interesting; as outer boundary we shall consider configurations that are asymptotically flat, and in an inner boundary, those histories that satisfy isolated horizon boundary conditions.
-The second objective is to explore the most basic structures in the covariant phase space formulation.
-More precisely, we shall study the existence of the symplectic structure as a finite quantity and its dependence on the various topological and boundary terms.
-Finally, the last goal is to explore the different conserved quantities that can be defined.
-Concretely, we shall consider Hamiltonian conserved charges both at infinity and at the horizon.
-Finally we shall construct the associated Noetherian conserved current and charges.
+The purpose of this article is to explore some of these issues in a systematic way.
+For that we shall study the action (\ref{1}), that has been shown to be well posed for two sets of boundary conditions that are physically interesting; as outer boundary we shall consider configurations that are asymptotically flat, and in an inner boundary, those histories that satisfy isolated horizon boundary conditions \cite{crv1}.
+More concretely, we have two main goals.
+The first objective is to explore the most basic structures in the covariant phase space formulation, where the phase space is given by solutions to the equations of motion.
+More precisely, we shall study the dependence of the symplectic structure on the various topological and boundary terms in the action.
+As we show in detail, for any well posed field theory, the conserved symplectic structure is unaffected by the addition of topological and other boundary terms.
+This result, however simple, seems to be repeatedly overlooked in the literature (one should note though, that such statements are sometimes found within the context of standard canonical $3+1$ methods).
+The second goal is to explore the different conserved quantities that can be defined.
+Concretely, we consider Hamiltonian conserved charges both at infinity and at the horizon.
+Finally, we construct the associated Noetherian conserved current and charges.
 In both cases we shall study in detail how these quantities depend on the existence of the boundary terms that make the action well defined.
-As we shall show, while the Hamiltonian charges are insensitive to those quantities, the Noether charges {\it do} depend on the form of the boundary terms added.
-While some of these results are not new and have appeared somewhere else, we have several new results and clarifications of several issues.
-Equally important is the fact that in no publication have all the results available been put in a coherent and systematic fashion.
-Thus, the final goal of this article is to fill this gap and to present the subject in a pedagogical and self-contained manner.
+As we shall show, while the Hamiltonian charges are insensitive to those quantities --given that the symplectic structure is invariant--, the Noether charges {\it do} depend on the form of the boundary terms added.
+Of particular interest is the notion of energy, as the quantity associated to asymptotic time translations.
+From the Hamiltonian point of view, it corresponds to the quantity generating those translation on phase space, while the Noetherian quantity is the conserved quantity associated to the invariance of the theory under such time translations.
+The fact that there are instances in which these quantities do not coincide is indeed puzzling.